Top 100 Countries by Budget Deficit (% of GDP), 2025

 | 100 | Sierra Leone | −2.89% | Low-income fiscal stress |

-The metric used throughout is the IMF fiscal balance concept of general government net lending / borrowing, percent of GDP.
+The metric used throughout is the IMF WEO fiscal balance concept of general government net lending / borrowing, percent of GDP (indicator code GGXCNL_NGDP).
 Negative values indicate a deficit and positive values indicate a surplus.
 The ranking is ordered from the deepest negative balance to the mildest deficit inside the top 100.

 For country coverage, the page uses the latest broadly comparable IMF fiscal snapshot available across a large cross-section of economies.
-In practice, that means the Top 100 table is built mostly on 2024 actual values, because that is where broad coverage is strongest and most consistent.
-The page is labelled 2025 because it is intended as a current comparison page for 2025 users, built on the nearest full-country IMF reference point rather than on a shorter or more fragmented one-year sample.
+In practice, the Top 100 table is centered mainly on 2024 actual values, because that is where broad coverage is strongest and most consistent.
+The 2025 label refers to the comparison page and publication context; the data should be read as the latest IMF comparable snapshot, not as a pure 2025 forecast table or final 2025 outcome.

-Several limitations are worth keeping in mind.
-Fiscal years differ across countries; conflict-affected economies can have weaker measurement quality; GDP rebasing can change the denominator; and the same deficit number can imply very different risk depending on debt stock, financing structure, reserve cover, inflation, and market access.
-That is why the ranking should be read together with debt, interest burden, and external-balance indicators rather than in isolation.
+Fiscal years differ across countries; conflict-affected economies can have weaker measurement quality; GDP rebasing can change the denominator; and the same deficit number can imply very different risk depending on debt stock, financing structure, reserve cover, inflation and market access.
+General-government coverage can also vary in quality where subnational or extra-budgetary units are hard to capture.
+The ranking should be read together with debt, interest burden and external-balance indicators.

 1. The largest deficits belong to different fiscal stories.
 The table mixes conflict and emergency finance, microstate volatility, post-crisis repair, and structurally weak budget positions in larger economies.
-Treating all of them as the same kind of deficit is the fastest way to misread the ranking.
+These categories should not be interpreted as the same type of deficit.

 2. Small countries can look dramatic because the denominator is small.
 Kiribati, Saint Vincent and the Grenadines, Vanuatu, Tuvalu, and small island or frontier economies can move sharply in the ranking when one investment phase, reconstruction cycle, or revenue swing hits a modest GDP base.